 (F) Actual emissions equals EEAF x ((PTmax/PTtot) x EFmax + (PTnorm/PTtot) x EFnorm + (PTmin/PTtot) x EFmin.)

-(9) The owner or operator must determine emissions during startup and shutdown, and for emissions greater than normal, during conditions that are not accounted for in the procedure(s) otherwise used to document actual emissions.
+(9) The owner or operator must determine emissions during startup and shutdown, and for emissions greater than normal, during conditions that are not accounted for in the procedure otherwise used to document actual emissions.
 The owner or operator must apply 340-220-0170(9)(a) or 340-220-0170(9)(b), (c) and (d) in developing emission factors.
 The owner or operator must apply the emission factor obtained to the total time the device or activity operated under these conditions.

-(a) All emissions during startup and shutdown, and emissions greater than normal are assumed equivalent to operation without an air pollution control device, unless the owner or operator accurately demonstrates otherwise in accordance with OAR 340-220-0170(9)(b), (9)(c), (9)(d), and (9)(e), and approved by the Department.
+(a) All emissions during startup and shutdown, and emissions greater than normal are assumed equivalent to operation without an air pollution control device, unless the owner or operator accurately demonstrates otherwise under OAR 340-220-0170(9)(b), (9)(c), (9)(d), and (9)(e), and approved by DEQ.
 The emission factor plus the EEAF must be adjusted by the air pollution control device collection efficiency as follows: [Equation not included.
 See ED.
 NOTE.]

-(b) During process startups a Department approved source test may be performed to determine an average startup factor.
+(b) During process startups a DEQ approved source test may be performed to determine an average startup factor.
 The average of at least three tests runs plus the standard deviation will be used to determine actual emissions during startups.

-(c) During process shutdowns a Department approved source test may be performed to determine an emission factor for shutdowns.
+(c) During process shutdowns a DEQ approved source test may be performed to determine an emission factor for shutdowns.
 The average of at least three test runs plus the standard deviation will be used to determine actual emissions during shutdowns.

 (d) During routine maintenance activity the owner or operator may: